PYangLab/scCCESS/README.md

-# scCCESS
+# scCCESS for cell clustering and number of cell type estimation from scRNA-seq

-single-cell Consensus Clusters of Encoded Subspaces
+scCCESS stands for single-cell Consensus Clusters of Encoded Subspaces.
 This repository stores the R implementation of scCCESS with stability-based approach for estimating number of cell types.

 ## Installation